munuhee/books_shop/README.md

 7. **Access the admin interface:**

-   - Create and manage eBooks and users via the Django admin interface at `http://localhost:8000/admin/`.
+   - Manage books and users via the Django admin interface at `http://localhost:8000/admin/`.

 ## Usage

 1. **Sign up (registration):**

-   - Users can register for an account to start purchasing eBooks.
+   - Users can register for an account to start purchasing books.

-2. **Browse eBooks:**
+2. **Browse books:**

-   - Browse through categories and lists of available eBooks.
+   - Browse through categories and lists of available books.

 3. **Add to cart:**

-   - Add desired eBooks to the shopping cart for checkout.
+   - Add desired books to the shopping cart for checkout.

 4. **Checkout:**

    - Proceed to checkout, review cart items, and enter payment details.

-5. **View orders:**

-   - Users can view their order history and details of past purchases.

 ## Contributing

-Contributions are welcome!
-If you'd like to contribute to the project, please follow these steps:
+We welcome contributions!
+To contribute to the project, please follow these steps:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/your-feature-name`).